ashtonflinders/NCEI_ES60/README.md

 ## Future Development

-Planned enhancements include:

-- ES60 calibration extraction and management tools.
+### Near-Term Priorities

+- Application of vessel draft and transducer offsets.
 - Triangular waveform artifact identification and removal.
-- Multi-frequency and single-frequency bottom-detection post-processing to improve seafloor pick consistency and robustness.
+- Improved bottom-detection robustness through multi-frequency and single-frequency post-processing methods.
-- Bottom-detection uncertainty estimation and quality metrics for bathymetric applications.
+- Bottom-detection uncertainty estimation and quality metrics for derived depths.
-- Automated cruise-level processing workflows.
+- Automated cruise-level and multi-cruise processing workflows.

-- Multi-cruise batch processing support.
+### Long-Term Priorities

+- Post-processing application of representative sound velocity profiles (SVPs).
+- Development of methodologies for network adjustment and reconciliation of the processed ES60 depth dataset.

 ---